September 20, 2023

 Having a “hook” increases your fundraiser’s chances of success.
 A hook is something that adds a level of fun to the cause so that people are excited to get involved and share it.

-One need only look at the insanely successful Ice Bucket Challenge.
-Just by telling people to pour ice water over their heads and challenge others to, over $100 million was raised to fight cancer.
+One need only look at the insanely successful ALS Ice Bucket Challenge.
+Just by telling people to pour ice water over their heads and challenge others to, over $100 million was raised to ALS.
 Think of something that makes people excited to get involved and that’s exactly what they’ll do.

 Appealing to people’s emotions is great, but relating a cause to the audience might be even better for making a fundraiser go viral.
 When people saw the video of bus monitor Karen Klein crying over being berated by unruly middle schoolers, they immediately remembered any bullying they suffered in their lives.